 Coasts and marine

 Reduced freshwater inflows will also affect estuary openings, with more prolonged periods of closed conditions.
-This impact on the quality of habitat in the estuary and prevents migratory fish from moving between rivers and the sea to complete breeding cycles.
+This impacts on the quality of habitat in the estuary and prevents migratory fish from moving between rivers and the sea to complete breeding cycles.

-Rising sea levels and increased storm surges will increase erosion pressures on shorelines impacting natural environmental and built infrastructure such as boat moorings and jetties.
+Rising sea levels and increased storm surges will increase erosion pressures on shorelines impacting natural environments and built infrastructure such as boat moorings and jetties.
 While ocean acidification will have impacts to marine biota and reefs, particularly to animals with calcium shells such as molluscs.

 Increased hot and dry conditions will mean an increase in the frequency and severity of bushfires.
 If fires occur more frequently than habitats and animal populations can recover, then long term impacts to population viability can be expected.
 Alpine areas are highly vulnerable to climate change impacts with reduced snowfall and an increase in the altitude of snow fall.
 Plants that require periods of chilling to complete lifecycles may not survive.

 Many of the impacts to flora and fauna are difficult to predict exactly, and the adaptive capacity of many species and ecological communities are also not well understood.
 It is expected that gradual changes in temperature and rainfall may see changes in the composition of vegetation communities as more resilient species cope in a warmer and drier climate.
 There is potential that transformational change may occur in some ecological communities, even with only minor changes to climate.
 There may be an increase in pest plants and animals that are more adaptable to changing conditions, and of native species more resilient to a warmer and drier climate.
 Fauna species may experience changes in behaviour, abundance and distribution as well as potential shifts in regular cycles such as migration or breeding.